dlasky/gotk3-layershell/README.md

 ## WIP

-While the critical API components are ported (layer, anchors), currently the entirety `gtk_layer_shell.h` is not exported.
-I will be adding support over the next few months (2/5/2021).
+While the critical API components are ported (layer, anchors), currently the entirety `gtk_layer_shell.h` is only supported up to pre .5 versions of layer-shell.